Connect and check-in with learners regularly

 - How can I utilize Discussion Boards to connect learners with each other to engage and enhance their learning?

-- Discsussion Board Set-Up Instructions for Blackboard and Canvas
+- Discsussion Board set-up instructions for Canvas.

 - What are strategies and techniques I can use to create a positive learning environment that will foster student engagement and provide an enriching learning experience?